Goniobasis or "Elimia" laqueata

 More recently it has become clear that the distinction Goodrich and all previous authorities made between the former genera Pleurocera and Goniobasis (or "Elimia") is due to cryptic phenotypic plasticity (Dillon 2011, 2014; Dillon et al. 2013).
 This has led to the realization that populations previously identified as "Pleurocera alveare" are likely downstream ecophenotypic morphs of P. laqueata.
 See my essays of 23Mar11 and 8Aug18 from the links below for more.

-There is also evidence that populations of P. laqueata hybridize with P. simplex, yielding populations identified as P. laqueata castanea, and P. troostiana, yielding a wealth of shell variants with striations as well as plications.
-We have suggested that Isaac Lea's (1838ish) nomen troostiana (with several subspecies) be applied to populations bearing shells with any degree of striation, leaving Thomas Say's (1829) nomen laqueata for populations bearing shells entirely unstriate.
-See my essays of 15Oct24 and 12Nov24 from the links below for more.
+Taxonomically, we have suggested that Isaac Lea's (1838ish) nomen troostiana (with its several subspecies) be applied to populations bearing shells with any degree of striation, leaving Thomas Say's (1829) nomen laqueata for populations bearing shells entirely unstriate.
+Junior synonyms of laqueata include costifera (Haldeman 1841), curreyana (Lea 1841) and interveniens (Lea 1862).
+See my essay of 10Dec24 from the link below for a complete taxonomic review.

 > Maps and Supplementary Resources